Matías Rojas (footballer, born 1995)

-Matías Nicolás Rojas Romero (born 3 November 1995) is a Paraguayan professional footballer who plays as an attacking midfielder or right winger for Major League Soccer club Portland Timbers.
-He also plays for the Paraguay national football team.
+Matías Nicolás Rojas Romero (born 3 November 1995) is a Paraguayan professional footballer who last plays as an attacking midfielder or right winger for División de Honor club Libertad and the Paraguay national football team.

 Club career

 Rojas' first club in his career was Cerro Porteño.
 He made his debut for the Paraguayan Primera División club in March 2014 during a defeat to Nacional.
 A year later, Rojas netted his first senior goal on 13 March 2015 as Cerro Porteño beat Deportivo Capiatá 3–2 at the Estadio Defensores del Chaco.
 One further goal, against Sportivo Luqueño, followed as Rojas featured thirty-four times across 2015 and 2016.
 On 10 January 2017, Rojas was loaned to Lanús of the Argentine Primera División.
 He remained for seventeen months, making eighteen appearances and scoring once; in the Copa Argentina.

 Rojas arrived back to Cerro Porteño on 30 June 2018, but returned to Argentina on loan weeks later after agreeing to join fellow Argentine Primera División side Defensa y Justicia.
 He scored on his first start, netting an equaliser in a 1–1 draw with Belgrano.
 Rojas departed Cerro Porteño permanently in June 2019, staying in Argentina after signing terms with Racing Club of the Primera División.